t0mg/pd-camera/README.md

 To flash the Teensy microcontroller with the project's firmware, you'll need the [Teensy loader application](https://www.pjrc.com/teensy/loader.html).

 If you don't want to modify the source, you can directly grab a prebuilt `firmware.hex` file from the repository's [releases](https://github.com/t0mg/pd-camera/releases).
 Otherwise, read on to build your own.

+## Companion app

+The app that needs to be sideloaded onto the Playdate is located in a [separate repository](https://github.com/t0mg/pd-camera-app).

 ### Building